57Esther/Climate-Change/README.md

        modern, clean, and simple style, and following the recommendation in Google fonts of popular pairing font with oswald.

-   -    Secondary font: Oswald and Roboto.
+   -   Oswald and Roboto.
        Both front are used as the header for the website.
 It was chosen first, since I wanted to choose a beautiful and impactful font for the heading to give a great first impression of the website from the user’s perspective.

-  -   Both Lato and Oswald were used as main and fallback font.
+  -   Lato, Oswald and Roboto were used as main and fallback font.
       Lato and Oswald are clean, modern  and vibrant font that adds to the overall aesthetic and readability of the content.

 - ### Imagery

-   These images were sourced from [Freepik](https://www.freepik.com), and [Unsplash](https://unsplash.com).
+   - These images were sourced from [Freepik](https://www.freepik.com), and [Unsplash](https://unsplash.com).
-   * Hero Image is chosen because it’s blends with the tittle, so the heading text can stand out more, and it’s giving a clean and fresh feeling of living “climate change”.
+   - Hero Image is chosen because it’s blends with the tittle, so the heading text can stand out more, and it’s giving a clean and fresh feeling of living “climate change”.
-   * All of the images in the website were taken from a free stock-photos website, as representations of what’s inside the shop, to provide clear imagery to the user and let the user know what to expect.
+   - All of the images in the website were taken from a free stock-photos website, as representations of what’s inside the shop, to provide clear imagery to the user and let the user know what to expect.

 <br />